colevandersWands/js-in-order/README.md

 To learn the [JS notional machine](https://github.com/janke-learning/js-notional-machine) as effectively as possible, copy any code you are studying into [PythonTutor](http://www.pythontutor.com/javascript.html#) and carefully step through it's execution.
 You will learn the most if you write down your prediction for each step before clicking the "forward" button.

-This file is a light overview of JavaScript and PythonTutor, laid out in order based on how complex the notional machine is for each language feature.  ie. the nm for variables & hoisting is simpler than for block scope, and/or is required to understnad block scope.
+This file lays out a path to learn JavaScript in order based on how complex the notional machine is for each language feature.  ie. the nm for variables & hoisting is simpler than for block scope, and/or is required to understnad block scope.

 ### Index: